 We seek girls in the eighth grade with an expressed interest in science, technology, engineering, or math.
 We are interested in YOU as a person.
 We are seeking girls who have a desire for knowledge and an interest in STEAM fields.
 We hope to give you a good understanding of the work that is necessary to succeed in these fields while you are at the conference and inspire you to follow your dreams.
 Our admissions process does prioritize and value diversity – not only racial and socioeconomic but also geographical as we realize these opportunities are not offered as often in various parts of our state.

 There are two essay questions that you must answer in the application process.
 They are:

 The essay questions are the only place in the application process where you have an opportunity to tell us about YOU.
 We ARE interested.
-We want to know about your interest in STEM.
+We want to know about your interest in STEAM.
 We want to hear about your experiences, your dreams.
 We want to know that you are smart, motivated, ready to take on the world – whatever you want to share with us so that we have a good sense of just who you are.
 We are truly interested in YOU.

 WFA will accept 150 students and maintain a waiting list of 10 – 20 students.
 If one of the original 150 students selected is unable to attend, a girl from the waiting list will be contacted and accepted in her place.
 Occasionally, we will not know a young woman is not attending until registration on the day of the conference.
 Girls on the waiting list should be prepared to receive an email that they have been accepted after late February / early March 2024.